Ruben Ter Minasian: Exile and death

 After the fall of the First Republic of Armenia to Soviet forces in December 1920, he went to Zangezur, where ARF forces under the leadership of Garegin Nzhdeh had declared the Republic of Mountainous Armenia and continued anti-Soviet resistance.
 Ruben stayed in Zangezur for some time.
 Soon after he fled to Iran with Garegin Nzhdeh's army and then moved to Paris to continue his intellectual and political activities.
 In the years that followed, he traveled to Palestine and Egypt, disseminating the ideology of the ARF.
 He returned to Paris with his family in 1948.
-There he wrote for the ARF's Hairenik newspaper and wrote his memoirs, which were released after his deaths in 7 separate volumes titled "Memoirs of an Armenian Revolutionary."
+There he wrote for the ARF's Hairenik newspaper and wrote his memoirs, which were released after his death in 7 separate volumes titled "Memoirs of an Armenian Revolutionary."
 He died on November 27, 1951, at the age of 68.
 His remains were buried at Père Lachaise Cemetery in Paris on November 30, 1951.
 Throughout his life he had an anti-Soviet orientation and was considered one of the enemies of the USSR.

 His son Leon Ter Minasian married Anahide Ter Minassian, a prominent scholar of Armenian history.